taskfork/random-quran-verse/README.md

 ## Features

 * **Code block embedding**: Use simple quran code blocks to insert verses.
 These refresh everytime you open your note, perfect for your home page or other dashboards.
-* **Dynamic styling**: Customize background colors, accent borders, and font sizes directly from the settings.
+* **Dynamic styling**: Customize background colors, accent borders, fonts, text sizes directly from the settings.
 * **Translation support**: Choose from multiple languages and specific translation editions (powered by the Al Quran Cloud API).
+* * **Tafsir commentary**: Click on the button for your tafsir of choice on that verse, right in Obsidian.
 * **Copy to clipboard**: Easily copy the Arabic text and translation for use elsewhere.

 ## Usage